 The first time I met Chef Claudio I was with Leonardo, the head of our Florence office.
-I had been warned by him (and by Karen), how much and how good the food was going to be.
+I had been warned by him how much and how good the food was going to be.
 I was not disappointed!
-I still remember Chef Claudio’s ribollita, a classic Tuscan dish that I’ve never particularly liked, but that in Chef Claudio’s hands took on a whole new depth of flavors.
-The first cold day of winter each year I dream about going back to enjoy some more, along with Chef Claudio’s smile.
+I still remember Chef Claudio’s ribollita, a classic Tuscan dish that in Chef Claudio’s hands took on a whole new depth of flavors.
+The first cold day of winter each year I dream about going back to enjoy some more.
 Some chefs are temperamental, pompous, short-tempered with their staff… Chef Claudio is the exact opposite of all those things.
-What sets him apart is he is indelibly kind, a generous, enthusiastic teacher (you really can do it!
-Chef Claudio will make you believe you can, and then you will do it!).
-Food — Tuscan food in particular — is his life, and he simply loves sharing that with everyone.

 The first time I met Claudio was in 1994.
 We were introduced by a young tour operator in Florence (who is now our partner for many years.)
 He told me that Claudio was a great chef, had never been outside of his small home town of Figline Valdarno, but was eager to do cooking classes.
 I went to meet him and was immediately charmed by his welcoming personal warmth, and that wonderful smile of his.
 At this time, in addition to never having strayed from his town, he also did not speak a word of English.
 And my Italian was very limited.
 Nonetheless, we were able to communicate and I knew this was a person with whom I wanted to work.
 I have felt very lucky to count him as a friend as well as a collaborator.

 Visit Figline Valdarno on our Classic Tuscan Table at Villa Casagrande tour.